reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 ## rchk

-These are the results of static analysis tools (see [details on CRAN](https://raw.githubusercontent.com/kalibera/cran-checks/master/rchk/README.txt)) and the information from CRAN this time is fairly helpful by itself:
+These are the results of static analysis tools (see [details on CRAN](https://raw.githubusercontent.com/kalibera/cran-checks/master/rchk/README.txt)).
+There are a lot of things checked by this tool, but one of the main ones - and the one behind all the problems below - is `PROTECT`/`UNPROTECT` errors, where the package author has failed to correctly protect memory from being reclaimed by R's garbage collector.
+See [this blog post by Tomas Kalibera ](https://developer.r-project.org/Blog/public/2019/04/18/common-protect-errors) for more background.

+Thankfully, the information from CRAN is helpful by itself:

 ```
 Package dde version 1.0.0